amirmazmi/config/python/basic_python.md

 ### 3.7 Gotchas

 The numbers that you see may not be how it is stored.
-This is true for any programming language as it is inherent with how computers work.
+Python does this to make your life easier.
+However, it is important to understand some issue with floating point numbers.
+This will be true for most programming languages as it is inherent with how computers work.
 > Floating-point numbers are represented in computer hardware as base 2 (binary) fractions.
 > https://docs.python.org/3/tutorial/floatingpoint.html